Hydration Strategies for Strongman

 • Reduced soreness

-Post-training hydration helps prepare the body for the next session.
+Post-training hydration helps get your body ready for the next session.

 Hydration for Competition Day